mindkin/hourfleet/docs/carkit.md

 ### Carkit Basics
 The Hourfleet carkit is simple to install.
 It takes a constant +12v supply and has GPS and Cell network antennae which should be mounted on th dashboard.
-Unlike the image above, some versions of the car kit have a plastic case affixed to the outside of the case.
+Unlike the image above, some versions of the car kit have a plastic case affixed to the outside of the aluminium case.

 ### Carkit Placement